 3. Take music seriously

 There is no way around this one in the West Coast Swing world.
 We are so driven by different kinds of music that if you don’t become a bit of a music nerd you are giving away a step to the dancers who do.
 Struggling with musicality?
-Watch this video!
+Our ultimate guide to musicality has everything you need.

 4. Learn to love drills

 Learning to isolate techniques to drill them is a fast track to better learning.
 I personally use drills before most lessons and practices and have for almost 10 years now.
 They are very valuable.
-This article will give you 5 drills to improve your WCS in 30 seconds!
+Read – 5 drills to improve your wcs in 30 seconds

 5. Develop a relationship with a coach